groenborg/pid/PID rapport/pid exam.md

 ###Optimization
 There are some optimization possibilites in our program, and in how we calculate our weighed error.
-- Add a time calculation to the derivative part.
-Right now we dont calculate the derivation based on time intervals, but just on processor ticks.
+- Add a time calculation to make sure error samples are taken at same intervals.
+Right now we can't be interely sure that one run through of our main loop will time the same as the next runthrough.
+It should be based on time intervals, and not on processor ticks.
 - The other bottleneck is the engines of the drone.
 We cannot adjust in decimals, only rounded values.
 So complete precision cannot be achived with this specific engine library.